budlabs/i3menu/README.md

 -f, --filter         FILTER      | sets initial inputbox text --height             INT         | overrides the calculated height of the menu.
 -h, --help                       | print help and exit
--a, --layout         LAYOUT      | mouse, window, titlebar, tab, A, B, C, D
--d, --list-directory DIRECTORY   | content of DIRECTORY will be list
+-a, --layout         LAYOUT      | mouse, window, titlebar, tab, A, B, C, D, AC, BD -d, --list-directory DIRECTORY   | content of DIRECTORY will be list
 -o, --orientation    ORIENTATION | vertical|horizontal
 -p, --prompt         PROMPT      | Sets the prompt of the menu to PROMPT